BL00DY-C0D3/Echo-VR-Server-on-Docker/README.md

 ./scripts/start-echo.sh
 ```

-you need to change the REGION to one of these:

-If you want to allow the server instances to run on not more then X threads, you can use:
+- If you want to allow the server instances to run on not more then X threads, you can use the following parameter.
+Dont set this to low, as it will need enough threads to run.
+2 should be the minimum.
 ```
 -numtaskthreads X
 ```
-Dont set this to low, as it will need enough threads to run.
-2 should be the minimum.

-Every possible Flag you could set:
+- Every possible Flag you could set:

 ```
 * -help: takes 0 arguments.